 Out-of-Genre Experience: In-genre for the book, but the film pauses the action for a theological debate between the progressive, liberal Franciscans and the Vatican emissaries over the question of whether Jesus owned the clothes that he wore.

 In the book the library burns, the book is destroyed and Bernardo gets away with the torture and unjust execution of three people.
-This proved to be too dark for the movie, in which, at least, Bernardo dies and the girl lives.
+This was lightened up a little for the movie.

 Red Herring: The connection between the various deaths and the seven trumpets of Revelation turns out to be a coincidence after all.
 When this theory is discussed openly, the killer decides to run with it, which complicates things further.

-Sadistic Choice: Gui insists William, a former victim, serve as a judge in The Inquisition: in the book, William is a former Inquisitor, who wants nothing more to do with it; the movie shows that William refused to convict a witch and got marched out and judged by Guis-this is Hollywood History, as the real inquisitors rarely prosecuted any suspected witches, while most actively disbelieved in witchcraft.
+Sadistic Choice: Gui insists William, a former victim, serve as a judge in the Inquisition: in the book, William is a former inquisitor, who wants nothing more to do with it; the movie shows that William refused to convict a witch and got marched out and judged by Guis-this is Hollywood History, as the real inquisitors rarely prosecuted any suspected witches, while most actively disbelieved in witchcraft.